-All class material (videolecture recordings, slides, class notes, etc) will be posted at this website on Fridays, as well as at ASU/Canvas.
+All class material (videolecture recordings, slides, class notes, etc) will be posted at the same website on Thursdays, as well as at ASU/Canvas.

-Textbooks (optional):
+Textbooks:

-- (1) D. Bertsekas, "Reinforcement Learning and Optimal Control," Athena Scientific, 2019. - (2) D. Bertsekas, "Rollout, Policy Iteration, and Distributed Reinforcement Learning," Athena Scientific, 2020. - (3) D. Bertsekas, "Abstract Dynamic Programming," 3rd Edition, Athena Scientific, 2022 (on-line). - (4) D. Bertsekas, "Lessons from AlphaZero from Optimal, Model Predictive, and Adaptive Control," Athena Scientific, 2022 (on-line). - (5) D. Bertsekas, On-Line Class Notes.
+- (1) D. Bertsekas, "Reinforcement Learning and Optimal Control," Athena Scientific, 2019. - (2) D. Bertsekas, "Rollout, Policy Iteration, and Distributed Reinforcement Learning," Athena Scientific, 2020 - (3) D. Bertsekas, "Abstract Dynamic Programming," 3rd Edition, Athena Scientific, 2022 (on-line). - (4) D. Bertsekas, "Lessons from AlphaZero from Optimal, Model Predictive, and Adaptive Control," Athena Scientific, 2022 (on-line). - (5) D. Bertsekas, "A Course in Reinforcement Learning," Athena Scientific, 2023 (on-line).
+This book will serve as the primary course textbook.